LEARN & GROW

 Native Plant Tour

 The park area at Montwell Commons is a welcoming environment for plants native to West Virginia.
 We're currently working on signage and maps so you can easily identify where specific plants are located.
-Get a jump on learning about native plants. >

 Host Your Own Workshop